ARTICLE 1 — Name and purpose

 SECTION 1 Name

-1. The name of the corporation is Makerspace of Milwaukee, Inc. To be referred to hence as MoMI.
+1. The name of the organization is Makerspace of Milwaukee, Inc. To be referred to hence as MoMI.

 SECTION 2 Purpose